A Focused Investment Partnership is an OWEB investment that:

 If the partnership is already established and has an existing strategic action plan, the partnership will be able to apply for Focused Investment Partnership Implementation funding.
 If a partnership wants to be considered for OWEB Implementation funding, it will need to submit a completed strategic action plan (see guidance below) with a Focused Investment Partnership Program application.

-For questions about Focused Investment program funding, contact Renee Davis at email@example.com.
+For questions about Focused Investment program funding, contact Eric Williams at email@example.com.